bluesky66-dev/kibana/x-pack/plugins/rollup/README.md

 ## Summary

-Welcome to the HyperSec Kibana rollup plugin!
-This plugin provides HyperSec Kibana support for [HyperSec's rollup feature](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-rollup.html).
-Please refer to the HyperSec documentation to understand rollup indices and how to create rollup jobs.
+Welcome to the Kibana rollup plugin!
+This plugin provides Kibana support for [Elasticsearch's rollup feature](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-rollup.html).
+Please refer to the Elasticsearch documentation to understand rollup indices and how to create rollup jobs.

-This plugin allows HyperSec Kibana to:
+This plugin allows Kibana to:

 * Create and manage rollup jobs
 * Create rollup index patterns